Russian boots history

 Patent leather footwear was popular many years, till the next tzar Alexander I changed Russian Army footwear from half-boots and shoes to knee-high boots made of Russia leather.

-In Soviet times high boots were the main army footwear.
+In Soviet times high boots were the main army footwear, especially classic kirza boots.
 During the USSR times a huge variety of high boots designs appeared.
 Despite the high boots were changed to special army quarter boots in Europe and USA already during the World War II, in Russia this kind of army footwear started to be used commonly only in the beginning of the 21th century.